 Registration fee: £280 + VAT (payable as a deposit on notification of candidate acceptance, non-refundable).

-NHS England North Region is offering funding support for the diploma to NHS staff working in general practice within the north region as part of the national General Practice Forward View (GPFV) support for practice management development.
+NHS England North Region is one area offering funding support for the diploma to NHS staff working in general practice within the north region as part of the national General Practice Forward View (GPFV) support for practice management development.

 They are offering a bursary for a third of the cost of the diploma (£1,120 including VAT).
 This contribution to the fee requires the written support of the local clinical commissioning group (CCG) and the candidate’s practice.
 NHS England North is looking for the CCG to also provide one third of the diploma fee, with the candidate or their practice paying the remaining third.